awsdocs/aws-dms-user-guide/doc_source/CHAP_SupportScripts.PostgreSQL.md

 This script collects information about your PostgreSQL database configuration\.
 Remember to verify the checksum on the script\.
 If the checksum verifies, review the SQL code in the script to comment out any of the code that you are uncomfortable running\.
 After you are satisfied with the integrity and content of the script, you can run it\.

 **Note**
-You can run this script with psql client version 10 or later\.
+You can run this script with psql client version 10 or higher\.

 You can use the following procedures to run this script either from your database environment or from the command line\.
 In either case, you can then upload your file to AWS Support later\.